Passage of the Grande Honnelle: 5 November

 Patrols from the 87th Battalion (Canadian Grenadier Guards), a unit of the 4th Canadian Division, crossed the Aunelle River, marking the liberation by the Canadians of the first part of occupied Belgium.

 The 56th (London) Infantry Division attempted to take Honnelles.
 The 13th and 14th London Regiments failed to clear the area, however, the 1/5th London Regiment successfully secured Angreau in a tough battle along the Grande Honnelle.

 To the south, the troops of the 11th (Northern) Division had crossed the Aunelle River at Sebourg the previous day.
 Four battalions advanced through Roisin: the 9th (Yorkshire Hussars) West Yorkshire Regiment, 6th Lincolnshire Regiment, 7th South Staffordshire Regiment and 9th Sherwood Foresters (Nottingham and Derbyshire Regiment).
 German artillery shelled the village, "despite the fact that the village was crowded with civilians".

-Further south General Byng's Third Army completely cleared the enemy from Forêt de Mormal.
+Further south General Julian Byng's Third Army completely cleared the enemy from Forêt de Mormal.

 The fighting was conducted in cold conditions and General Horne became concerned that muddy roads would prevent the advance.
 However, there was to be no let up and both XXII Corps and Canadian Corps were to continue the advance the following day, their objective being the railway line between Mons and Aulnois to the south.